AidanW-98/AidanMcKenzie/aidan-mckenzie/_posts/2024-07-12-fairytales-and-firesides.markdown

 - Making the most of my time here, seeing a ridiculous number of acts
 - Wondering around by myself, checking out the chilled out acoustic green stages.
 - A lot people were saving their energy, I then saw why.
 - And at midnight, we opened.
 I never could have dreamt of what I saw next (fanny flaps etc).
+4am was early??!
 - Fear kicked in with not actually being allowed in

 Friday: